As Seen in:

-At the forefront of our investment regions is New Jersey.
-New Jersey is the leading state mortgage delinquencies in all of US, and densely populated with 1.7M detached, single-family homes.
-Of those, 365,466 properties are in pre-foreclosure along with a huge hub for individuals that work in NYC and need easy access to mass transit, making it a suitable real estate target.
+At the forefront of our investment regions is the state of New Jersey.
+New Jersey is the leading state for mortgage delinquencies in all of the United States and is densely populated with 1.7M detached, single-family homes.
+Of those properties, more than 300,000 are in pre-foreclosure.
+Because this area is a huge hub for individuals that work in New York City and need easy access to mass transit, these neighborhoods are highly-suitable real estate targets.

-GEOGRAPHY AND DEMOGRAPHICS: The North Ward, once a mecca for the city’s middle class, is home to a large Polish American neighborhood that borders Lawrence Township and still retains many important architectural and historic sites.
-The South Ward is the most diverse neighborhood in Trenton and is home to many Latin American, Italian-American, and African American residents.
-The East Ward is the smallest neighborhood in Trenton and is home to the Trenton Transit Center and Trenton Central High School.
+GEOGRAPHY AND DEMOGRAPHICS: The North Ward was once a destination for the middle-class population.
+Currently, Trenton is home to a large Polish-American neighborhood, as well as many important architectural and historic sites.
+The South Ward is perhaps the most diverse neighborhood in Trenton, as it is home to many Latin-American, Italian-American, and African-American residents.

-INDUSTRIES AND EMPLOYMENT: Trenton was a major manufacturing center in the late 19th and early 20th centuries.
-Along with many other United States cities in the 1970s, Trenton fell on hard times when manufacturing and industrial jobs declined.
-Concurrently, state government agencies began leasing office space in the surrounding suburbs.
-Today, Trenton’s biggest employer is still the state of New Jersey.
-Each weekday, 20,000 state workers flood into the city from the surrounding suburbs.
+INDUSTRIES AND EMPLOYMENT: Trenton was once a major manufacturing center, but as with so many other cities in the 1970s, Trenton struggled with a decline in demand for manufacturing and industrial jobs.
+Today, Trenton’s biggest employer is the state of New Jersey.
+Each week, thousands of employees pour into the city from the surrounding suburbs.

-INDUSTRIES AND EMPLOYMENT: Since World War II, Elizabeth has seen its transportation facilities grow; the Port Newark-Elizabeth Marine Terminal is one of the busiest ports in the world, as is Newark Liberty International Airport, parts of which are actually in Elizabeth.
-Elizabeth also features Little Jimmy’s Italian Ices (since 1932), the popular Jersey Gardens outlet mall, Loews Theater, and the Elizabeth Center, which generate millions of dollars in revenue.
-Companies based in Elizabeth include New England Motor Freight.
+INDUSTRIES AND EMPLOYMENT: The Port Newark-Elizabeth Marine Terminal is one of the busiest ports.
+Elizabeth also features Little Jimmy’s Italian Ices, which has operated since 1932, the popular Jersey Gardens outlet mall, Loews Theater, and the Elizabeth Center.

-INDUSTRIES AND EMPLOYMENT: The top industry in Plainfield’s Union County is the Offices of Physicians industry with 1.8% of all workers in Plainfield employed in this sector.
-Other leading employment sectors for Plainfield include supermarkets, Home Health Care Services, and Corporate, Subsidiary and Regional Managing Offices.
-There are 60,858 business establishments in Plainfield’s Union County with fewer than 10 employees, which is a good indicator of the entrepreneurship in the community.
+INDUSTRIES AND EMPLOYMENT: The top industry in Plainfield’s Union County is the Offices of Physicians employing 1.8 percent of all workers.
+Other leading employment sectors include supermarkets, home health care services, and corporate, subsidiary, and regional managing offices.
+There are 60,858 business establishments in Plainfield’s Union County with fewer than 10 employees each, which is a good indicator of the entrepreneurial attitude of the community.

-PUBLIC TRANSPORTATION: Plainfield has two New Jersey Transit rail stations on the Raritan Valley Line, formerly the mainline of the Central Railroad of New Jersey.
-The main Plainfield station is in the downtown and a second, smaller Netherwood station is in the Netherwood section, east of downtown and within a mile of the Fanwood border.
-The New Brunswick train station is approx-imately 15 minutes away.
+PUBLIC TRANSPORTATION: Plainfield has two New Jersey Transit rail stations on the Raritan Valley Line.
+The main Plainfield station is located in the downtown, with a second station in the Netherwood section.
+Located just a short 15 minutes away is The New Brunswick train station.

 Their town motto?
 “A Naturally Better Place To Be”

-PUBLIC TRANSPORTATION: New Jersey Transit provides bus service on 409 / 417 / 418 routes between Trenton and Philadelphia.
-BurLink bus service is offered on the B1 route (between Beverly and Pemberton) and on the B2 route (between Beverly and Westampton Township).
-Academy Bus provides service from Willingboro and at the park-and-ride facility near Exit 5 of the New Jersey Turnpike in Westampton to the Port Authority Bus Terminal and other street service in Midtown Manhattan and to both Jersey City and the Wall Street area in Lower Manhattan
+PUBLIC TRANSPORTATION: New Jersey Transit provides bus service between Trenton and Philadelphia.
+BurLink bus service is offered between Beverly and Pemberton, and Beverly and Westampton Township.
+Academy Bus provides service from Willingboro and the park-and-ride facility near Exit 5 to the Port Authority Bus Terminal, street services in Midtown Manhattan, Jersey City, and Lower Manhattan.

 INDUSTRIES AND EMPLOYMENT: Florence is a really hot real estate market and is home to several major warehouses and distribution centers.
-Most recently, Amazon opened a new distribution center that brought on 2000 new jobs to the area.
-These employees will need houses to rent and that means that properties here will be tenanted very quickly.
-And Florence, soon to be the newest node on Amazon.com’s distribution grid, finds itself well-situated, indeed.
+Most recently, Amazon opened a new distribution center that added 2000 new jobs to the area.
+These employees will need houses to rent, which means that properties here will be tenanted very quickly.
+Florence will quickly find itself to be the newest piece in Amazon’s distribution grid.

-PUBLIC TRANSPORTATION: New Jersey Transit provides bus service in the city between Trenton and Philadelphia on the 409 and 418 routes and between Burlington and Camden on the 413 and 419 routes.
-The New Jersey Transit River Line light rail system provides transportation between the Trenton Transit Center in Trenton and the Walter Rand Transportation Center (and other stations) in Camden, with stops at Burlington South and Burlington Towne Centre.
+PUBLIC TRANSPORTATION: New Jersey Transit provides bus service between Trenton and Philadelphia, and between Burlington and Camden.
+The New Jersey Transit River Line light rail provides transportation between the Trenton Transit Center and the Walter Rand Transportation Center.